idcrook/raspberry-pi-rotary-phone/README.md

 Power up Pi with Ethernet cable attached and connected to your LAN.
 Your ansible control machine (where you _run_ ansible) needs to be able to access the network the Pi is on in order to SSH to it.

 The first boot in `jessie` Raspbian in recent image updates automatically performs the expand-fs step and reboots, so there is usually no need to explicitly do it any more.
-Your Pi will use attempt DHCP to get an IP address and should appear on the network with a Zeroconf address like `raspberrypi.local`.
+Your Pi will attempt to use DHCP to get an IP address.
+It should also appear on network with a Zeroconf address like `raspberrypi.local`.
 If that works, you should be able to reveal IP address with something like:

 ``` bash
 $ ping raspberrypi.local